jasonaaronwilson/omni-archive/README.md

 they are simply preserving an incoming header).

-The only key that *must* be present in the header is "size:" even though a size zero is legal if there are no data contents.
-Even when there is a zero length data component, a header must still be right padded to the alignment from the header using \n (U+000A) after the blank line that is required to indicate the end of the header).
+The only key that *must* be present in the header is "size:" even though a size zero is legal if there are no data contents for this member.
+Even when there is a zero length data component, a header must still be right padded to the alignment from the header using (U+0000) after the blank line that is required to indicate the end of the header.

 Here is a nearly full set of well-known keys with some sample values: